Our Mission & What Makes HFS Unique

 Creativity is putting one’s imagination to work,* and we believe our learning community provides the space and opportunity for students to cultivate and express creativity.
 We are fortunate to have Spanish, Music, Health/PE, and Art Centers, taught by passionate educators and practitioners in their fields.
 And, our multidisciplinary, experiential approach to learning (both within and outside of the classroom) empowers our students with different ways to internalize lessons and concepts.
 Our broad range of after school enrichment activities also fosters creativity within our students, exposing them to new forms and methods of expression.

 We endeavor to inspire HFS students to share their gifts and talents with their communities.
 We seek opportunities to serve others and tend to the environment in the context of community/global outreach and daily practice.
-From our service-based learning trips to Costa Rica and Ronald McDonald House, we teach our students to be good stewards of relationships, resources, and the planet.
+Through our service-based learning trips, we teach our students to be good stewards of relationships, resources, and the planet.

 Diverse Community of Learners